armory/docs/content/en/docs/armory-admin/terraform-enable-integration.md

 ## Logging and metrics

-You can enable logging and metrics for Prometheus by adding the following configuration to the `terraformer-local.yml` or the `spec.spinnakerConfig.config.armory.terraform` block in your `SpinnakerService` manifest:
+You can enable logging and metrics for Prometheus by adding the following configuration to the `spec.spinnakerConfig.config.armory.terraform` block in your `SpinnakerService` manifest (Operator) or the `terraformer-local.yml` file (Halyard):

 ```yaml
 logging: